spiceai/quickstarts/rds-aurora-mysql/README.md

+# AWS RDS Aurora (MySQL Compatible)

-### Follow these steps to get started with federated SQL query against AWS RDS Aurora (MySQL Compatible).
+Follow these steps to get started with federated SQL query against AWS RDS Aurora (MySQL Compatible).

 **Step 1.** Navigate to your AWS RDS Aurora instance in the AWS Management Console.